 Note that sometimes the framing is not strictly necessary for parsing, but adds useful redundancy to the data format, allowing corrupt data to be more robustly detected, and sometimes the framing adds human readability to the data format.

-In our grammar tables below primitive content is in italic font.
-The primitive content is one subset of the grammar’s terminal symbols.
-The terminal symbols that are framing are shown in bold italic font.
+In the grammar tables below, the terminal symbols are shown in bold italic font.